raunelgarcia/front-end-framework/README.md

 ### Accessibility Reports

-When the "Accessibility" variable is set to "true", accessibility reports will be generated and saved in a folder named "target/java-a11y".These reports provide insights into the accessibility status of your application, helping to
+When the `ACCESSIBILITY` variable is set to `true`, accessibility reports will be generated and saved in a folder named "target/java-a11y".These reports provide insights into the accessibility status of your application, helping to